Dark social media: how relevant is dark social for brands?

 At the very least brands need to be aware of the impact of dark social traffic and where possible to make use of Google Analytics to try and more accurately track the sources of their traffic.
 There’ll always be gaps especially as more of the messaging apps move to secure messaging.

 Dark social media isn’t new and it doesn’t require brands to dive into loads of new channels.
-It does need to be added into consideration and at the very least, analysed to gauge its impact.
+As a first step brands especially those selling direct to consumers should be analysing it to gauge its impact.